Internship Program 2023

 - Available to work weekends and holidays

-- Able to work 32-40 hours per week a minimum of 10 consecutive weeks beginning the week of May 30th.
+- Able to work 36-40 hours per week for a minimum of 8 consecutive weeks (minimum 280 hours completed by end date).

 - Acceptance into the program is contingent on passing a background check

-- Available to attend Intern orientation on May 30 – Orientation is Mandatory
+- Available to attend Intern Orientation - Mandatory

 Animal Care Internship Types: